 - Neuse River Resource Recovery Facility- Open

 The Phase 2 Reuse Master Plan was approved in December 2017.
-This plan evaluates the current reuse system and defines alternatives for expansion.
-It assesses the required infrastructure and cost for implementing specific water reuse projects.
-It compares the costs and benefits of selected alternatives for reuse program expansion.
-Expansion would serve either non-potable or potable uses.
+Objectives of this plan are to evaluate the current reuse system and further define the alternatives for expanding the reuse system.
+This phase assesses the required infrastructure and cost for implementing specific water reuse projects.
+It also provides a comparison of the costs and benefits of selected alternatives for expanding the reuse system to serve either non-potable or potable uses.

-Both distribution systems combine for a total of 36 miles of reuse distribution main.
-10 miles are at the NRRRF.
-26 miles are in the reuse distribution system.
-Both use reuse water for irrigation, cooling towers, industrial processes, concrete production and toilet flushing.
+Both distribution systems combine for a total of 36 miles of reuse distribution main; 10 miles are at the Neuse River Resource Recovery facility, and 26 miles are in the reuse distribution system.
+Currently, both service areas use reuse water for irrigation, cooling towers, industrial processes, concrete production, and toilet flushing.